bevanvar/Group44ENGG1340/README.md

    - is out of stock
    - nearly out of stock
 #### Additional Features
-1) Displays the whole inventory in order of serial number.
+1) Displays the whole inventory in order of serial number along with the number of commodities.
-2) Displays the whole inventory in order of demand (popularity based on number of sales).
+2) Displays the whole inventory in order of demand (popularity based on number of sales) along with the number of commodities.
 3) Imports an existing inventory from a .txt file named after the shop.
 4) Writes the updated inventory to a .txt file named after the shop.

-We aim to complete the **required features** and add any **additional features** that seem feasible as we go about developing our program's code.
+### Instructions

 Katyayani Singh: ksingh@connect.hku.hk
 Bevan Varghese: bevanvar@connect.hku.hk